csgillespie/efficientR/main.md

 answer is up-voted.
 Anyone (with enough reputation) can edit a question or answer.
 This helps the content remain relevant.

 Questions are tagged.
 The R questions can be found under the [R tag](http://stackoverflow.com/questions/tagged/r).
 The [R page](https://stackoverflow.com/tags/r/info) contains links to Official documentation, free resources, and various other links.
-Members of the Stackoverflow R community have tagged, using `r-faq`, a few question that often crop up.
+Members of the Stackoverflow R community have tagged, using `r-faq`, a few questions that often crop up.

 ### Mailing lists and groups.